jaseknighter/krill/README.md

 <img src="https://github.com/jaseknighter/krill/blob/main/images/2-1-0.png" width="500" />
 the mod matrix allows any parameter to be used to modulate any other parameter.

+use k1+e1 to switch to the mod matrix view.

 mod matrix settings are saved at the end of each krill session. multiple mod matrix configurations can also be saved. see the *DATA MANAGEMENT* section below for additional details.

 the mod matrix UI is divided into four sections: